-people are scared to do that," says to cover all of your bills and reach your Allison Baggerly, host of the Inspired Budget podcast and author of Money Made Easy: How to Budget, Pay Off Debt and Save Money.
+people are scared to do that," says Allison Baggerly, host of the Inspired Budget podcast and author of Money Made Easy: How to Budget, Pay Off Debt and Save Money.
 "You can only write a budget once you know where your money is going."